-For the purposes of identifying license plates, particularly in low light – it’s best to stick to 1080p.
+To identify license plates, particularly in low light – it’s best to stick to 1080p.

-As far as the viewing angle of the lenses – the wider the better.
+As far as the viewing angle of the lenses – the wider, the better.

 That said, the differences between the various models in this regard are unlikely to make a significant difference in the event of an accident.

-Though as we said – helmet cams are more suited to this task.
+Though, as we said – helmet cams are more suited to this task.

 In reality, a smaller SD card set to auto-loop when full will suit most riders in most situations.

-The G Sensor Lock function in many of these setups is arguably a must have.
+The G Sensor Lock function in many of these setups is arguably a must-have.

 Added GPS functionality is a nice touch.